Finnish mythology: The origins and the structure of the world

 The world was believed to have been formed out of a bird's egg or eggs.
-The species of the bird and the number of eggs varies between different stories.
-In the Kalevala the bird is a pochard that lays seven eggs (six of gold and one of iron); examples from other stories include a swallow, a loon and a mythical giant eagle, kokko.
+The species of the bird and the number of eggs varies between traditions.
+In the Kalevala the bird is a pochard that lays seven eggs (six of gold and one of iron).
+Examples from other stories include a swallow, a loon, and a mythical giant eagle, kokko.
 The sky was believed to be the upper cover of the egg; alternately it was seen as a tent, which was supported by a column at the north pole, below the north star.

 The movement of the stars was explained to be caused by the sky-dome's rotation around the North Star and itself.
 A great whirl was caused at the north pole by the rotation of a column of sky.
-Through this whirl souls could go to the outside of the world to the land of dead, Tuonela.
+Through this whirl, souls could exit the world to the land of dead, Tuonela.